donapieppo/nms-on-rails/README.md

 bundle exec rake NmsOnRails:arpwatch
 ```

-reads arpwatch data (directly from arpwatch files) and updates the database.
+reads arpwatch data (directly from arpwatch files as listed in config/initializers/nms-on-rails.rb)
+and updates the database.
-Accordingly the web interface shows how many days ago the ip was used.
+Accordingly the web interface shows how many days ago the ip was used and the last mac address.

 ### Puppet